tawneeh/galactic-age/README.md

 ## Known Bugs

-This application is not fully functional yet.
+This application has no known bugs.

 ## Support and contact details